Program Overview

 Summer Academy is an intense college-level art program.
 This rigorous experience is modeled after PAFA's own world renowned, undergraduate first-year arts curriculum.

-Students will master essential drawing skills in the Foundations of Drawing course.
-Students build on this foundation by choosing to explore a range of other skills, including sculpture, printmaking, oil painting, illustration and animation.
+All students master essential drawing skills in the Foundations of Drawing course and then build on this foundation by choosing to explore a range of other skills, including sculpture, printmaking, oil painting, and illustration.

 Students gain additional artistic and professional development experience with critique sessions (affectionately known as ‘crit’) and behind the scenes tours of PAFA and other Philadelphia art spaces.

-Finally, students will have the opportunity to exhibit their work at PAFA’s world-class museum and receive an in-depth portfolio review with PAFA Admissions staff, giving students the experience to reach the next level of their artistic journey.
+Finally, students have the opportunity to exhibit their work at PAFA’s world-class museum and receive an in-depth portfolio review with PAFA Admissions staff, enabling them to reach the next level of their artistic journey.

 Summer Academy does not offer a residential option for students.
 Students who live beyond the Greater Philadelphia area are welcome to reach out to precollege@pafa.org with questions.